From Engineer to Instructor: how to conduct technical interviews by Ian Douglas

 Seek mentorship.
 You can’t do this alone as easily as when you have help.
 There are people out there willing to help you, sometimes for free, you just have to ask.
 Get on sites like interviewing.io and pramp.com where you can get interview feedback, then iterate on that feedback and improve yourself.
 Read career-topic blogs like Pramp or The Muse.
 A colleague of mine has also written up a technical interview prep course on Udemy that you can work through at your own pace.

-Finally, is there anything else you’d like to mention?
 If you’re interested in checking out a compressed program for software development, please consider The Turing School of Software & Design.
 We’re a non-profit education entity and we run regular ‘Try Coding’ events where you can check out whether software development is right for you.

 Follow Manning Global on LinkedIn for more exclusive interviews with industry experts!